travigd/documentation/http-api/index.md

 - `application/vnd.eventstore.events+json`
 - `text/xml`

-The accepted content types for GET requests are currently:
+The accepted content types for GET requests are:

 - `application/xml`
 - `application/atom+xml`
 - `application/json`
 - `application/vnd.eventstore.atom+json`
 - `text/xml`
 - `text/html`

-There will likely be additions in the future for protobufs and bson.
+There will be additions in the future for protobufs and bson.

 ## Examples (JSON)

-Below are examples of [writing](../writing-to-a-stream) an event to a stream, as well as [reading](../reading-streams) both a stream, and an event, for more details on these check out their individual pages.
-All of the below example use json however by setting the correct content types then the examples would apply to xml as well.
+Below are examples of [writing](/http-api/writing-to-a-stream) an event to a stream, as well as [reading](../reading-streams) both a stream, and an event, for more details on these read out their individual pages.
+All the below example use JSON, but by setting the correct content types then the examples would apply to XML as well.

 ### Writing an event to a stream.

-simple-event.txt:
+Inside a file named _simple-event.txt_:

 ```json
 [